Are you interested in joining the U.S. Air Force? Keep reading as we outline how to get into the Air Force Academy.

 If you are genuinely interested in serving in the Air Force, then going to the Academy is absolutely worth it.
 While it is not easy to get in, and there are a lot of high expectations of those who join the Academy, the Air Force is a great place for personal growth and opportunities.

 The Air Force is one of the safer branches of service you can join; it is relatively less physically dangerous.
-The Air Force is also regarded as a highly prestigious branch of the military, so there are a lot of perks and good reputation that comes along with joining the Academy.
+The Air Force is also regarded as a highly prestigious branch of the military, so there are a lot of perks and good reputation that come along with joining the Academy.

 Even better, you become eligible for full retirement benefits after twenty years of service.